mlrun/mlrun/docs/store/feature-sets.md

 In order to retrieve the feature set one needs to create a feature vector. <br>
 A feature vector is a logical definition of a list of features that are based on one or more feature sets. <br>
+In the example below, we create a vector that comprises of features across two feature sets. <br>
+By default the vector is not saved as an object and can be used for experimntal work.
+Once the user has a good sense of a vector he wants to use for building a model then he can use .save() for saving the vector object. <br>
-By default the feature vector is saved just as a logical definition, yet users can persist it by using "target=" parameter.
+By default the feature vector is saved just as a logical definition, yet users can persist it by using "target=" parameter. <br>
+To learn more about FeatureVector go to [Feature vector](https://docs.mlrun.org/en/latest/api/mlrun.feature_store.html?highlight=Featurevector#mlrun.feature_store.FeatureVector)

 ```python